fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 ## Create `data`

-In FusionTime, to add values to the `DataTable` you can provide the data in both JSON and 2D array format.
-In this example, we will use the 2D array format.

-To add the data, let's create a data.js file and copy the following code:
+To add the data, let's create a `data.json` file and copy the following code:

 {% embed_ftGenre online-sales-multi-variate data %}